aiigoradam/3DAttitudeDisplayProject/README.md

-# 3D Attitude Display

-This project implements a 3D attitude display for aircraft or spacecraft, visualizing pitch, roll, and yaw in real-time using OpenGL.
+3D attitude display of aircraft, visualizing pitch, roll, and yaw in real-time using OpenGL.

 ![Logo](3DAttitudeDisplay.gif)